um-acs/acs_docs/docs/pegasus/soft/matlab.rst

-*The multi-node parallel jobs must be submitted to the **parallel** queue with the appropriate ptile resource distribution.* For more information about queue and resource distribution requirements, see :ref:`Scheduling Jobs <p-jobs>`.
+*The multi-node parallel jobs must be submitted to the **parallel** queue with the appropriate ptile resource distribution.* For more information about queue and resource distribution requirements, see `Scheduling Jobs <https://acs-docs.readthedocs.io/pegasus/jobs/1-lsf.html#p-jobs>`__.